Events

 Precarity-for-all or growing inequality, what is the greatest social evil of our age?
 In a debate with French economist Lucas Chancel I will address some of the fallacies and insights in the thinking about current-day capitalism.

-On 1989's lost insights Public Lecture
+On 1989's Lost Insights Public Lecture

 Organized by Central and Eastern European Forum of Young Legal, Political and Social Theorists